-The College's financial objectives are:
+DCG's financial objectives are:

-- Financial Health: To achieve 'Good' financial performance in 2017/18 and maintain this in 2018/19 as defined by the ESFA financial health scoring.
+- Financial Health: To achieve 'Good' financial performance in 2018/19 and maintain this in 2019/20 as defined by the ESFA financial health scoring.
 To be monitored and measured via the monthly management accounts.
-Achieved 'Good' rating from ESFA in 2017/18, target 2018/19 rating is 'Good'. - Financial Operating Position: To achieve a sector target EBITDA surplus in 2017/18 of 8% and budget to maintain this for 2018/19 onwards, as calculated by the ESFA methodology.
+Achieved 'Good' rating from ESFA in 2018/19, target 2019/20 rating is 'Good'. - Financial Operating Position: To achieve a sector target EBITDA surplus in 2018/19 of 8% and budget to maintain this for 2019/20 onwards, as calculated by the ESFA methodology.
 To be monitored and measured via the monthly management accounts.
-Achieved 7% in 2017/18, target is 7% in 2018/19. - Income generation: Maintain strong commercial income (non-Agency funding) to offset reductions in ESFA funding.
+Achieved 6% in 2018/19, target is 7% in 2019/20. - Income generation: Maintain strong commercial income (non-Agency funding) to offset reductions in ESFA funding.
 To be monitored and measured via the monthly management accounts.
 To grow Apprenticeship Income following Levy reforms and greater employer control of funding.
-Achieved 10% growth in other income generating activities which are now at £1.3m per annum.
-Our Roundhouse Events operation (Mackworth Business Services Ltd) achieved record sales of £727,000 offering services through our outstanding facilities.